ISO 9001:2015 Certification ProcessHow to Get Certified Without the Bureaucracy

 We suggest that project planning should be simple, focusing on implementation steps, milestones, target dates, and assigning responsibilities.
 Small and midsize companies should avoid Gantt charts and complexities that may arise from bloated steering committees.

-Good certification kits simplify this phase, but you could also utilize our helpful ISO 9001 implementation checklist to create a plan with responsibilities and timelines, or have a consultant develop a custom plan that best suits your needs.
+Our certification kit also simplifies this phase, but you could also utilize our helpful ISO 9001 implementation checklist to create a plan with responsibilities and timelines, or have a consultant develop a custom plan that best suits your needs.

 When pursuing ISO 9001 certification, one of the most challenging implementation steps is the creation of documentation.
 This process can be daunting due to the necessity of aligning documents with the technical requirements of the ISO 9001 standard while at the same time understanding, interpreting, and applying these requirements to your company.

 As these documents directly impact your business operations, it's imperative to accurately craft and tailor them to the unique needs and circumstances of your business.
-If outsourcing the certification process, ensure that the consultant becomes well-acquainted with your company before commencing documentation writing.
+If outsourcing the certification process, our consultant first gets well-acquainted with your company before commencing documentation writing.
 If using templates, pay close attention to flexibility and customization instructions to ensure they align with your specific requirements.

 Which Documents Do I Need?